Experience the Declaration of Independence

-This summer, we invite Americans to come see where their political lineage began – Independence Hall: Home of the Founding Fathers.
 History meets art in our stunning, life-size sculpture installation of John Trumbull’s iconic “Declaration of Independence” painting.
-Here, inside a likeness of Philadelphia’s Independence Hall, you’ll hear the amazing story of how those patriots forged the American revolution.
-And just like those 56 men, you’ll have a chance to sign the Declaration of Independence, too.
+Here, inside a likeness of Philadelphia’s Independence Hall, you’ll hear the amazing story of how those 56 patriots forged the American Revolution and invented a country.
+And just like those men, you’ll have a chance to sign the Declaration of Independence, too.